thavaselvama/angular-doc/Angular-8/RXJS.md

 <b>Schedulers:</b> are centralized dispatchers to control concurrency, allowing us to coordinate when computation happens on e.g. setTimeout or requestAnimationFrame or others.

 * help us continues data streame
+## Observables
+ * observables emit data over a preiod of time.